Our Cold Weather Alerts keep health and social care professionals informed about winter weather conditions that may impact on peoples health

 As you are already aware, there is a strong link between the onset of cold weather and deaths from both heart attacks and respiratory illnesses.
 Older people are particularly at risk as they do not feel the cold until their body temperature falls.

 We are working in partnership with the Public Health England to provide the Cold Weather Alerts that inform the Cold Weather Plan for England.
 The Cold Weather Plan and associated alerts help to inform key responders and carers about the likelihood of cold weather, raise awareness amongst the public about the effects of cold weather, reduce avoidable winter mortality and alleviate pressures on health and social care services during the winter months.

 Our Cold Weather Alert service operates in England from 1 November to 31 March every year.
 Met Office Cold Weather Alerts are sent to NHS Trusts in England, and Age UK, to ensure that staff and resources are fully prepared for any cold weather periods and those who are more vulnerable to cold weather conditions are aware and prepared.
 Cold Weather Alerts are also issued on our website, via weather forecasts on TV and radio and also via our Twitter feed.

-John Hirst, Chief Executive of the Met Office, said: "With the success of last year's programme, the Met Office is proud to be able to support the Department of Health, the Health Protection Agency and Age UK once again with their winter preparedness.
+The Chief Executive of the Met Office, said: "With the success of last year's programme, the Met Office is proud to be able to support the Public Health England and Age UK once again with their winter preparedness.
 These alerts will put everyone in a better position to respond to forecasts of severe weather and inform those who are most at risk from winter weather what they can do to keep well."

 Alerts will be issued if the mean temperature, in a particular region, will be at 2 °C or less for a period of 48 consecutive hours, or if a Weather Warning has been issued for heavy snow or widespread ice through our National Severe Weather Warning Service.